International exam regulations

 i) schools where there is at least 3 hours of examining (see table of exam lengths);

 ii) studios or residences of teachers where there is no ABRSM Public Centre conveniently near, provided there is a sufficient number of candidates to justify a visit from the examiner;

 iii) special venues for subjects which cannot be accommodated at an ABRSM Public Centre, e.g. Harpsichord, Organ, Percussion, Choral Singing.

 - Exams should not normally begin before 08.30 or end later than 18.00.
 A 15-minute break should be scheduled each morning and afternoon, and a lunch break of around 1 hour 15 minutes should be allowed.
 The maximum total examining time for a day should not normally exceed 6 hours 30 minutes.

 - Two or more Applicants may combine their entries in order to meet the minimum time requirement but the exams must be held at a single venue.
 An Applicant wishing to participate in another Applicant’s Visit must seek permission from that Applicant before submitting an entry.
 The Applicant hosting the Visit is responsible for the provision of suitable facilities and arrangements (see regulation 7e) and for the receipt of instructions and timetables from ABRSM.

 - A piano must be provided in the exam room.
 It must be properly regulated and in tune (a’ = 440).
-An electronic piano may be used, provided it has a clearly recognizable piano tone, a touch-sensitive keyboard with full-size weighted keys, and an action, compass and facilities that match those of an ordinary piano, including a sustaining pedal.
+A digital piano may be used, provided it has a clearly recognizable piano tone, a touch-sensitive keyboard with full-size weighted keys, and an action, compass and facilities that match those of a conventional acoustic piano, including a sustaining pedal.

 - Where a Visit is solely for a Choral Singing exam, an examiner attendance fee is charged.